mashcode/coursera-getdata-project/CodeBook.md

 # Code Book

-This file describes the data, the variables, and the work that has been performed to clean up the data.
+This file describes original datasource, variables, files, and transformations that have been performed to clean up the data.

 ## Experiment